ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Settings / Advanced / Maintenance - a new job which is necessary to run on daily to keep the system healthy (The job can be run also manually)
-- Reserverd IPv4 prefixes are automatically excluded from discovery (0.0.0.0/8, 127.0.0.0/8, 224.0.0.0/4, 240.0.0.0/4)
+- Reserved IPv4 prefixes are automatically excluded from discovery (0.0.0.0/8, 127.0.0.0/8, 224.0.0.0/4, 240.0.0.0/4)
 - Pathlookup - Gateway selection algorithm will consider only /8 and smaller networks.